neoneye/arc-notes/awesome/readme.md

 * [lab42.global/arcathon](https://lab42.global/arcathon/) - This was where ARCathon 2022 and ARCathon 2023 was hosted.
 ARCathon is now ARC Prize.
 * [ARCathon news and publications](https://lab42.global/arcathon/updates/) - The newest publications are interesting to read.
 * [Dataset-Induced Meta-Learning and other tricks: Improving model efficiency on ARC](https://lab42.global/community-post-model-efficiency/) - What is status of ARC in late 2023.
-* [ARC: Interview with Jack Cole](https://lab42.global/arc-interview/) - Status of ARC early 2024.
+* [ARC: Interview with Jack Cole](https://lab42.global/community-interview-jack-cole/) - Status of ARC early 2024.
 Interview with the ARC World Record Holder, Jack Cole, solving 34 of the 100 hidden tasks.
-* [ARC: Where do we stand today?](https://lab42.global/arc-article/) - Status of ARC mid 2023.
+* [ARC SOTA July 2023](https://lab42.global/community-2023-july-arc-sota/) - Status of ARC mid 2023.

 ## Leaderboard